mars-sim/mars-sim/CONFIGURATION.md

 ## Location

-The Mars Simulation Project's configuration files are primarily written in XML format.
-They are located inside the `/conf` sub-directory of the mars-sim jar file.
-Specifically, they are inside the resources folder of the mars-sim-core maven submodule.
+They are located inside the `/conf` sub-directory of the version of the mars-sim jar file, i.e.
+`r4948_gui_java11.jar`.

+Alternatively, if you have the mars-sim package with separate maven submodule jar files inside, you may also locate these xml files inside the `/resources/conf` sub-directory of the `mars-sim-core` maven submodule.

 ## Editing